srobo/team-emails/SR2019/2018-11-13-rules-announce.md

 - The height of the volcano is now 75mm

-Our game this year is called Caldera in which teams need to claim the most zones by placing more of their tokens than the other robots within the zone boundaries.
+Our game this year, Caldera, challenges teams to control scoring zones with tokens while navigating an arena with raised platforms.

 [Download the rules](https://studentrobotics.org/docs/rules/)